 What is Taproot?

-Since its creation in 2009, Bitcoin hasn’t remained static.
-It’s evolved, adapting to the demands and challenges of its growing user base.
+Since its creation in 2009, Bitcoin has evolved, and continues to adapt to the demands and challenges of its growing user base.
 Over the years, several upgrades have been rolled out to enhance its features and security.
 Some of these changes have been subtle, while others have profoundly shaped the network’s direction.